 We love garlic and onions – of all sorts, from white, yellow and red onions, to shallots, leeks, scallions, chives, you name it – but they don’t love us back.
-Possibly one of the first things you learn when you are introduced to the low FODMAP diet is that garlic and many types of alliums (onions) are high in fructans and off-limits.
+Possibly one of the first things you learn when you are introduced to the low FODMAP diet is that garlic and many types of alliums (onions) are high in fructans and strongly limited, especially during the Elimination Phase.
 Panic sets in.
 How are you going to cook?
-This article on Low FODMAP Garlic & Onion Substitutes shows you how to get all that onion and flavor you crave into your low FODMAP cooking.
+This article on Low FODMAP Garlic & Onion Substitutes shows you how to get all that onion and flavor you crave into your low FODMAP cooking with substitutes, while keeping IBS triggers at bay.

 All of the information in this article is based upon lab tested, evidence-based science from Monash University and FODMAP Friendly.